 Property Settlements and Items of Sentimental Value

-During Family Law proceedings, the Federal Circuit Court and Family Court have wide discretion to make orders ensuring a ‘just and equitable’ outcome depending on the particular circumstances of the case.
+During Family Law proceedings, the Federal Circuit and Family Court (FCFCA) has wide discretion to make orders ensuring a ‘just and equitable’ outcome depending on the particular circumstances of the case.
 This means that the court can consider factors that are more subjective or personal to each individual case.
 The courts have emphasised the difficulty of assessing sentimental value, but they will make these assessments when necessary to finalise a property settlement.
 This article outlines the types of property that the court would deem to be of ‘special’ or sentimental value and examines the probable way that the court would deal with these items.

 What Does the Court Consider a Special Item?